 Many organizations get bogged down in qualitative results where it is unclear what the appropriate course of action is.
 What do you do when you have a medium risk?
 What does that mean?
 A far better result is arriving a conclusion that there is a 10% chance of an event occurring that will result in $1 million dollars of expected loss.

 Fractional CISO has a quantitative method for understanding your organization’s risk profile.
-Our risk assessment display the results in an unambiguous manner.
+Our QuantiShield quantitative risk assessment displays the results in an unambiguous manner.
 There is no doubt on where the organization should focus to reduce institutional cybersecurity risk.

 Executive management in your organization is used to responding to all sorts of risks.
 Our methodology measures risk in dollars and probability.
 By presenting the results in percentages and dollars, you can make appropriate risk based decisions.
 It becomes much easier to decide what should you should remediate and in what order.